-The overall objective of the 4-week project is for students to help solving an industrial problem that has some technical, but also some business-related components.
+The overall objective of the 4-week projects is for students to help solve industrial problems that have some technical, but also some business-related components.
 Projects are typically designed so that students are asked to conduct an in-depth problem analyses in the first part, then develop solutions and propose recommendations in the second part.
 Often 4-week projects involve some actual design / development of an artefact (e.g. work station), occasionally even a software tool.